felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 Mini](https://www.youtube.com/watch?v=sF4CTtPOtXc).
 This is the killer feature that I wish will get implemented on MiSTer.

-# Setting up a MiSTer FPGA.
+# Setting up a MiSTer FPGA

 Congratulations!
 You have decided to get a MiSTer over some Analogue product(s).
 You are very wise.
 Here is my shopping and getting-started guide.